Guest House/Tea House

 The hotel is the only one five-star standard started in 1971 by a Japanese entrepreneur.
 The hotel is the must-reach-destination while you are in Everest region.

 From here, you can see the 360-degree view of jaw-dropping view of the inspiring peaks.
 Having breakfast or lunch by gazing at Mt.
-Everest and other neighbouring peaks is something one can rarely get in their life!
+Everest and other neighboring peaks is something one can rarely get in their life!

 To your utter wonder, you can see Mt.
 Everest from every room of the hotel.
 The evergreen forests of pine and rhododendron always soothe your mind and soul.